 Apple's iOS 11 software is proving to be a major update.

-We've already detailed 11 new features included in the upcoming update, as well as other features Apple hasn't announced yet.
-We've even shown you demos of ARKit, Apple's AR platform, which is making its debut with iOS 11.
-But now, with just a couple months left before Apple releases iOS 11 to the public, we're beginning to realize how it'll bring even more features and capability to the way you use iPad.
+We've already detailed 11 new features included in the update, as well as other features Apple hasn't announced yet.
+We've even shown you demos of ARKit, Apple's AR platform, which is made its debut with iOS 11.
+But now, iOS 11 is available to the public, we're beginning to realize how it'll bring even more features and capability to the way you use iPad.

 More specifically, if you're a student, you'll get a range of new features that should transform your iPad experience at home and in class.